Stock Analysis on Net

 2 Click competitor name to see calculations.

-The financial data reveals notable fluctuations and trends in total debt, stockholders’ equity, and the debt to equity ratio over the observed periods.
+The financial data reveals notable fluctuations in the company's debt, equity, and leverage over the observed periods.

 Total Debt